 Introduction 2

-www.ird.govt.nz 2
+ird.govt.nz 2

 How to get our forms and guides 2

 Part 1 - Grants and subsidies 4

 What is a grant or subsidy?
 4

 Who pays a grant or subsidy?
 5

 Can anyone receive a grant or subsidy?
 6

 How is a grant or subsidy taxed?
 6

+Government grants and subsidies 6

+Non-government grants and subsidies 7

 Part 2 - GST (goods and services tax) 10

 Will you need to register?
 10

 Grants or subsidies for wages 11

 Childcare centres, kohanga reo and GST 11

 Part 3 - Employer responsibilities 12

 How to register as an employer 12

 Part 4 - Penalties and interest 13

 Part 5 - Services you may need 14

 0800 self-service numbers 14

 Need to speak with us?
 14

 Supporting businesses in our community 15

-Privacy 16
+Privacy 15

-If you have a complaint about our service 16
+If you have a complaint about our service 15

-Publications 17
+Publications 16

-Part 1-Grants and subsidies
+Part 1 - Grants and subsidies